chetrend/demo-gh-event/README.md

 # demo-gh-event

-This is a test repository
+This is a test repository with some external contribs